Tag Archives: modesty panel

 Laces Strong flat shoe-lace style laces; they grip well and they are long enough that I can pull the corset over my head when putting it on and taking it off (because there’s no busk).
 No springiness to the laces, and difficult to break.

 Price Ranges from $140 – $185 depending on the size and where you purchase it.
-They have a regular website, an Etsy store, and also an Ebay store where some corsets are priced as low as $110.
+They have a regular website, but I recommend purchasing from their Etsy store instead (see Final Thoughts below).

 Final Thoughts (and discussion on conflicting reviews):